hella-info/onyx_api/README.md

 #### Notes

-Your ONYX.CENTER might use be located in a different timezone than your API client device or, if no NTP server can be contacted, the clock of your ONYX.CENTER might be out of sync.
+Your ONYX.CENTER might be located in a different timezone than your API client device or, if no NTP server can be contacted, the clock of your ONYX.CENTER might be out of sync.
 This endpoint gives you access to the system clock data to correct the start and end times for any commands you send and to offset the property timestamps of devices if needed.

 #### Example